How to take group photos

 Use a faster shutter speed, too, like 1/200 and up.
 It freezes the people, and it’s handy when you let them jump or do something crazy for one of the shots.

 ISO, you can adjust as needed.
 Of course, you’d best try to keep it as low as possible.
 Using an outdoor location and a bright day can help with that.
+Though ISO is more of an afterthought these days with modern noise reduction (AIs).

 Tips and tricks to make your group photos better